 - Acquiring effective materials aimed at raising standards, particularly in reading.

-- Pupil premium resources may also be used to target able children on FSM to exceed GLD at end of Reception, achieve greater depth of learning at the end of KS1 and KS2 so that all children are challenged and have high expectations.
+- Pupil premium resources may also be used to target able children on FSM to exceed GLD at end of Reception and achieve greater depth of learning at the end of KS1 and KS2, so that all children are challenged and have high expectations of themselves.

-- Focussed training for all staff to focus on quality first teaching in the classroom, supplemented by targeted interventions.
+- Focused training for all staff to focus on quality first teaching in the classroom, supplemented by targeted interventions.
 This is monitored by identifying eligible children on lesson plans.

 The range of provision the school makes for this group includes: